Devblaise/Devblaise/README.md

 <h1 align="center">Hi 👋, I'm Kenechukwu</h1>
-<p>As a DevOps and Cloud Engineer, I bring extensive expertise in managing seamless deployments and optimizing cloud infrastructures.
+<p>As a DevOps Engineer, I bring extensive expertise in managing seamless deployments and optimizing cloud infrastructures.
 My skill-set includes mastery of technologies like Kubernetes, Karpenter, Docker, Terraform, and the AWS Cloud Platform.
 Fueled by a passion for tackling challenges in complex distributed systems, I excel at designing scalable and resilient solutions that drive business success in the digital era. </p>

 <p> Beyond technical work, I am deeply committed to sharing knowledge and fostering community growth.
 My toolkit includes proficiency in technologies such as Kubernetes, Karpenter, Docker, Terraform, and AWS Cloud Platform.</p>